 3. Low Water Pressure

 When you turn on the faucet or shower, then the water pressure seems too low, it may be a sign of a pipe water issue.
 Leaking water before reaching the fixture, clogged pipe, or any other disturbance can stop your water system from operating normally.
 Stop it from damaging your gyprock ceiling and walls.
-Look for help from the professional gyprock ceiling repair to prevent the worst case.
+Look for help from professional gyprock ceiling repair to prevent the worst case.

 4. Mould or Mildew

 The damp area is the perfect place for mould or mildew to grow.
-Leaky plumbing can create excessive moisture to any surface in the home, such as gyprock ceiling and walls.
+Leaky plumbing can create excessive moisture on any surface in the home, such as gyprock ceilings and walls.
 24 to 28 hours damp surface is enough for the mould to grow.
 You can clean the mould or mildew with the cleaning solution.
 But it won’t stop the leaky pipe to damage your gyprock ceiling.
 You need to fix the leak to prevent the damage from getting worse.

 5. Unpleasant Odour

 When you can’t see any mould or mildew growth around the surfaces in your house, you may smell the musty odour.
 Another source of odour in your house may be the accumulated and clogged stale water.
-The clogged sewage and dirty water line can bring unpleasant odour in the home as well.
+The clogged sewage and dirty water line can bring unpleasant odour to the home as well.
 Call the professional to check any blocked pipes to fix the issue and eliminate the smell.

 Water Damaged Gyprock Ceiling Prevention

-When the damage of leaky pipes is unavoidable, there are some steps you can take to prevent leaky pipe happen to your home.
+When the damage of leaky pipes is unavoidable, there are some steps you can take to prevent leaky pipes happen to your home.
 Some simple ways to prevent leaks are ensuring any renovation and building work undertaken by the professional and not planting big trees over the pipes (it will damage the water pipes as it grows).